 The Zoning Resolution is not an enforcement tool for Covenants or Deed Restrictions.
-Though many covenants and deed restrictions are in harmony with the County's Resolution, they are a civil matter between the land owner and his homeowners association or his neighboring property owners.
-It is the responsibility of the land owner to be aware of any encumbrances that may affect his land.
+Though many covenants and deed restrictions are in harmony with the County's Resolution, they are a civil matter between the land owner and their homeowner's association or their neighboring property owners.
+It is the responsibility of the land owner to be aware of any encumbrances that may affect their land.